History of Standard Chinese: Republican era codification

+Implementation of a national standard

+Promotional efforts in the Republic

-There is a debated myth, prevalent among speakers of Yue Chinese, that Cantonese lost to Mandarin in a narrow vote on the language of the new Republic of China.
+In 1932, the Republic of China banned the use of non-standard Chinese in films.
+However, until 1936 the rule was completely ignored in Guangdong, which was under the rule of a rival regime.
+Guangdong province saw particularly strong resistance to Standard Chinese, as "chauvinism" within the province drove the idea that Cantonese could compete to become the common language of the trading ports and beyond.
+There is a myth, prevalent among speakers of Yue Chinese, that Cantonese lost to Beijing Mandarin in a narrow vote on the language of the new Republic of China.
 Linguist Yao Dehuai of the Hong Kong Chinese Language Society said in October of 1998:

 There has long been a popular belief in Hong Kong that when the "national language" was approved in the early years of the Republic of China, Cantonese lost to the Beijing dialect by a single vote.
 An examination of historical facts reveals that this claim is unfounded and untrue.
 It's common and unsurprising for these and other popular beliefs to circulate.
 However, it is truly regrettable that such a legend has even circulated within Hong Kong language academic circles, and that some scholars, without any verification, have endorsed it out of their professional standing.

+The Nationalist government took over control of Guangdong from the warlord Chen Jitang in 1936, and began attempting to impose Standard Chinese in schools.

+During World War II, the Education Ministry sent Guoyu teachers to Guangdong and Fujian in the summer of 1938, but shortly after, the fall of Wuhan and Guangdong stopped these lessons and left the teachers unpaid.
+The Japanese puppet regime of Wang Jingwei also promoted Standard Mandarin education, citing the need for unified language to support a unified national purpose.
+The collaborationist authorities issued regulations requiring all teachers to conduct classes in Standard Chinese.
+The resisting armies, as they retreated inland to Sichuan, were also forced to use more Standard Mandarin due to the flood of refugees from different provinces who could not otherwise understand each other.
+Refugees from more distant provinces also became familiar with the Sichuan Mandarin dialects, which eased their learning of Standard Mandarin despite the lack of official resources to teach the language during this time.
+By the end of the war, Standard Mandarin could be heard in places like Guangzhou, where it had been absent before the invasion.